-If you are restoring a Winclone 6 image on a Mac that does not currently have a Boot Camp partition, you can use Disk Utility on macOS to create one.
+If you are restoring a Winclone 6 (or later) image on a Mac that does not currently have a Boot Camp partition, you can use Disk Utility on macOS to create one.
 First, open Disk Utility in your Utilities folder (located in your Application Folder).

 Select the Disk as shown above, and click the partition button: